Post-traumatic stress disorder is one of the leading psychiatric conditions plaguing the life of many military veterans.

 While it’s difficult to treat, there are several options to improve anxious symptoms brought forth by PTSD; talk therapy and antidepressant drugs have always been the only two options for veterans.

-However, as the Military Times reported, antipsychotics are now garnishing more attention among PTSD sufferers who feel that therapy or antidepressants do not provide effectivity.
+However, according to the Military Times, antipsychotics are now garnishing more attention among PTSD sufferers who feel that therapy or antidepressants do not provide effectivity.

 And because there are so few drugs to try, antipsychotics have received special attention over the past couple of years.